A triadic approximation reveals the role of interaction overlap on the spread of complex contagions on higher-order networks

-The social contagion can be mapped to a susceptible-infectious-susceptible (SIS) process on a hypergraph~\cite{iacopini2019simplicial,landry2020effect,burgio2021network}, where an $n$-body interaction is represented by an $n$-edge (i.e., an edge of cardinality $n$)~\cite{battiston2020networks}.
-We assume that a susceptible individual becomes infected at rate $\beta^{(1)}$ during a two-body interaction (a $2$-edge) with an infected individual ($S+I\rightarrow 2I$), at rate $\beta^{(2)}$ during a three-body interaction (a $3$-edge) with two infected individuals ($S+2I\rightarrow 3I$), and so on for larger groups.
-Infected individuals recover at rate $\mu$ ($I\rightarrow S$).
-In this setting, previous models using node-based (uncorrelated states) approximations found that the critical pairwise threshold, $\beta^{(1)}_\text{cr}$, at which the free (fully susceptible) state becomes unstable, is independent from the higher-order couplings $\{\beta^{(n)}\}_{n>1}$, no matter the properties of the interaction hypergraph~\cite{iacopini2019simplicial,landry2020effect}.
-This is however in clear disagreement with numerical simulations~\cite{iacopini2019simplicial,burgio2021network}.
-In fact, by means of a microscopic model taking into account the dynamical correlations emerging within groups, we predicted how $\beta^{(2)}$ affects $\beta^{(1)}_\text{cr}$ in several quenched structures~\cite{burgio2021network}.
-This is found by solving an implicit equation involving the spectral radius of a certain matrix.
-The complicated form this matrix generally takes, however, prevents to find an explicit formula for $\beta^{(1)}_\text{cr}$, leaving the functional form of the latter unknown and thus unclear how it is affected by the properties of the interaction structure.
+Here we focus on social contagion~\cite{tarde1890laws,blumer1939,le2002crowd,granovetter1978threshold,dodds2004universal,hill2010infectious}.
+This can be mapped to a susceptible-infectious-susceptible (SIS) process on a hypergraph~\cite{iacopini2019simplicial,landry2020effect,burgio2021network}, {a generalization of a graph where an $n$-edge (i.e., an edge incident on $n$ nodes) is used to represent an $n$-body interaction~\cite{battiston2020networks}}.
+We assume that a susceptible node (individual) becomes infected at rate $\beta^{(1)}$ in a two-body interaction ($2$-edge) with an infected individual ($S+I \xrightarrow{\beta^{(1)}} 2I$), at rate $\beta^{(2)}$ in a three-body interaction ($3$-edge) with two infected individuals ($S+2I \xrightarrow{\beta^{(2)}} 3I$), and so on for larger groups.
+Infected individuals recover at rate $\mu$ ($I \xrightarrow{\mu} S$).
+Within this higher-order setting, Iacopini \emph{et al.}~\cite{iacopini2019simplicial} found a phenomenology (the appearance of a saddle-node bifurcation implying critical-mass behavior) that is effectively equivalent to the one already uncovered by Dodds \emph{et al.}~\cite{dodds2004universal}.
+The latter used a threshold model (where transmission generally requires multiple exposures) over two-body interactions only.
+One might thus believe that accounting for higher-order, group interactions is only a marginal refinement, if not an unnecessary complication.

-In this work, we fill this gap by deriving a mean-field model that reveals how the stability of the free state depends either on the couplings $\beta^{(1)}$ and $\beta^{(2)}$, and on the degree of overlap between three- and two-body interactions.
-We derive a closed-form formula for the critical surface and prove that $\beta^{(1)}_\text{cr}$ can be made arbitrarily small by increasing $\beta^{(2)}$.
-Such dependence is maximal in a simplicial complex, where $\beta^{(1)}_\text{cr}$ is minimized, and disappears instead in a linear hypergraph, the three-body interactions being not supported by the two-body ones in this case.
-Nevertheless, linear hypergraphs ensure the largest contagions for strong enough couplings.
-Numerical simulations on either synthetic hypergraphs and hypergraphs constructed from real-world proximity data corroborate our predictions.